 Another benefit of Komet’s sprinkler design software is its flexibility.
 Komet’s pivot software offers the most extensive range of sprinkler charts on the market, catering to the following types of irrigation set-ups: Center pivot without corner arm; center pivot with corner arm; linear / lateral moving irrigation systems; combined center pivot and linear / lateral irrigation systems (hippodrome); and articulated center pivot irrigation systems (flexing pivot).

-As well as utilizing the most sophisticated calculation logic on the market, Komet’s pivot software also offers a comprehensive reporting system, which allows customers to share their sprinkler charts with third parties (whereby the report can also double as an installation manual), or keep their pivot software results both for future reference and possible adjustments.
+As well as utilizing the most sophisticated calculation logic on the market, Komet’s pivot software also offers a comprehensive reporting system, which allows customers to share their sprinkler charts with third parties (whereby the report can also double as an installation manual), or keep their irrigation software results both for future reference and possible adjustments.
 The reports can be printed out in US Letter or A4 format.
 Komet’s sprinkler design software comes in four languages – English, French, Spanish and Portuguese – with a choice between imperial and metric measurements.
 For added convenience, users are able to input details using one measurement system, but then opt for an automatic conversion for the final report.

-Working with Komet’s pivot software is very straightforward.
+Working with Komet’s software is very straightforward.
 After logging in with their respective username and password, customers are able to create a new sprinkler chart, or review and adjust a chart they have previously saved (for example, when re-nozzling or re-outletting an existing center pivot irrigation system).
 For easy identification, each chart can be marked with a number and project name and/or description.
 Users are also able to compile a selection of favorites, in order to create convenient shortcuts to frequently accessed details.

 For the first step in Komet’s pivot software, users select their preferred input measurement unit (metric or imperial), the type of irrigation system (e.g. center pivot), the span profile, as well as the existing (or, alternatively, the required) pressure.
 The pivot point calculator software also takes into account the elevation differences along the irrigation system.
 To this end, users can either specify the highest field elevation in relation to the pivot point, or click on the ’SELECT GPS POSITION’ button.
-The latter lets you enter the GPS coordinates of the pivot point (or, in the case of a moving irrigation system, the linear cart); the pivot software then calculates the area covered by the sprinkler system, and displays it in Google Maps.
+The latter lets you enter the GPS coordinates of the pivot point (or, in the case of a moving irrigation system, the linear cart); the program then calculates the area covered by the sprinkler system, and displays it in Google Maps.
 General information – such as the water source, water quality, climate, soil texture, crop type, etc. – can also be selected or entered into the respective fields.

 Step 3 of Komet’s pivot software allows users to compile their irrigation system by selecting a range of different criteria – such as manufacturer, span type (e.g. first span, transition joint, last span, corner arm, overhang, etc.), as well as span diameter, length, and nominal outlet spacing.
 In addition, Komet’s pivot software provides a LEPA (Low Energy Precision Application) Re-Outlet option, whereby the distance between outlets can be adjusted in line with the intended crop row spacing.
 The tower height of each individual span can also be altered, provided the ‘Height of Span Profile Varies Along the System’ option has been selected.
 Otherwise, the tower heights will be displayed as per the manufacturer’s specification.

-The End of System page in Komet’s pivot software program allows users to specify which devices will be installed at the outer spans – such as end guns, a booster pump, drain sprinkler or valve.
-The next section of the pivot software is dedicated to drive units: On this page, users are able to enter details about their irrigation system’s motor, tire size, ground speed (measured in meters/feet per minute), and much more.
+The End of System page in Komet’s pivot program allows users to specify which devices will be installed at the outer spans – such as end guns, a booster pump, drain sprinkler or valve.
+The next section of the procedure is dedicated to drive units: On this page, users are able to enter details about their irrigation system’s motor, tire size, ground speed (measured in meters/feet per minute), and much more.
 The program then uses this information to calculate the drop hose lengths and water application rate.

 The Outlets Configuration page focuses on the irrigation system’s drop components and wheel track options, and allows growers to specify the ground clearance, sprinkler types and (if desired) a user-defined outlet filling pattern.
 Komet’s sprinkler design software also offers additional possibilities, such as calculating the over-the-truss-rod length of a specific drop, or determining the orientation of double drops at 45° (instead of the standard 90°).